 Introduction 3

-Plain Language
+Plain Language 3

 Stop Health Care Fraud!

 Preventing Medical Mistakes

+FEHB Facts 7

+Coverage Information 7

+No pre-existing condition limitation 7

+Where you can get information about enrolling in the FEHB Program 7

+Family member coverage 8

+Children's Equity Act 9

+When benefits and premiums start 9

+When you retire 9

+When you lose benefits 9

+When FEHB coverage ends 10

+Upon divorce 10

+Temporary Continuation of Coverage (TCC) 10

+Finding replacement coverage

+Getting a Certificate of Group Health Plan Coverage 11

 Section 1.
-Facts about this HMO Plan
+How this plan works

 We also have Point of Service (POS) benefits

-How we pay providers
+How we pay providers 11

 Your rights

 Service Area

 Section 2.
-How we changed for 2011
+Changes for 2014

+Program-wide changes

 Changes to the High Option Only

 Changes to Standard Option Only

 Section 3.
 How you get care

 Identification cards

 Where you get covered care

 Plan providers

 Plan facilities

 What you must do to get covered care

 Primary care

 Specialty care

 Hospital care

+If you are hospitalized when your enrollment begins

-Services requiring our prior approval
+You need prior Plan approval for certain services

+Inpatient hospital admission

+• Other services

-How to precertify an admission
+How to request precertification for an admission or get prior authorization for Other services

+Non-urgent care claims

+Urgent care claims

+Concurrent care claims

+Emergency inpatient admisson

+Maternity care 18

+If your treatment needs to be extended 18

+What happens when you do not follow the precertification rules when using non-network facilities

+Circumstances beyond our control.

+If you disagree with our pre-service claim decision 19

+To reconsider a non-urgent care claim 19

+To reconsider an urgent care claim 19

+To file an appeal with OPM 19

 Section 4.
-Your costs for covered services.
+Your costs for covered services 20

+Cost-sharing 20

-Copayments
+Copayments 20

-Deductible
+Deductible 20

-Coinsurance
+Coinsurance 20

-Your catastrophic protection out-of-pocket maximum
+Your catastrophic protection out-of-pocket maximum 20

+Carryover 21

+When Government Facilities Bill Us

 Section 5.
-High and Standard Option Benefits
+High and Standard Option Benefits 22

 Section 6.
-General exclusions - things we don't cover
+General exclusions - services, drugs and supplies we do not cover 61

 Section 7.
 Filing a claim for covered services

 Section 8.
 The disputed claims process.
+64

 Section 9.
-Coordinating benefits with other coverage
+Coordinating benefits with Medicare and other coverage 67

-When you have other health coverage
+When you have other health coverage 65

+TRICARE and CHAMPVA 65

+Workers' Compensation 65

+Medicaid 65

+When other Government agencies are responsible for your care 66

+When others are responsible for injuries 66

+When you have Medicare 68

 What is Medicare?
+68

 Should I enroll in Medicare?
+69

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 70

-Medicare Advantage (Part C)
+Medicare Advantage (Part C) 70

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 71

+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 69

 Section 10.
-Definitions of terms we use in this brochure
+Definitions of terms we use in this brochure 73

 Section 11.
-FEHB Facts

-Coverage Information

-No pre-existing condition limitation

-Where you can get information about enrolling in the FEHB Program

-Types of coverage available for you and your family

-Children's Equity Act

-When benefits and premiums start 69

-When benefits and premiums start 69

-When you lose benefits

-When FEHB coverage ends 69

-Upon divorce 70

-Temporary Continuation of Coverage (TCC) 70

-Converting to individual coverage 70

-Getting a Certificate of Group Health Plan Coverage 70

-Section 12.
-Three Federal Programs complement FEHB benefits 71
+Other Federal Programs 73

-The Federal Flexible Spending Account Program - FSAFEDS 67
+The Federal Flexible Spending Account Program - FSAFEDS 73

-The Federal Employees Dental and Vision Insurance Program - FEDVIP 67
+The Federal Employees Dental and Vision Insurance Program - FEDVIP 74

-The Federal Long Term Care Insurance Program
+The Federal Long Term Care Insurance Program - FLTCIP

-Index 73
+Index 78

-Summary of benefits for the High Option of Sanford Health Plan - 2011 74
+Summary of benefits for the High Option of Sanford Health Plan - 2014 79

-Summary of benefits for the Standard Option of Sanford Health Plan - 2011 75
+Summary of benefits for the Standard Option of Sanford Health Plan - 2014 80

-2011 Rate Information for Sanford Health Plan 77
+2014 Rate Information for Sanford Health Plan 81

+Table of Contents